 The vest front is in left-over wool.
 I was so happy with Aaron's Cardinal buttons, that I made another batch for myself.
 The collar thingy was added in order to tie in the skirt's fabric.
 The sleeves are modified too (made less poofy in the caps) to resemble the ones I admire in Elegant French Fashions.
 In retrospect, I should have flat-lined the jacket's lining: it would have been easier to make future adjustments...especially since gaining or losing five pounds means a Victorian outfit no longer fits right.
 (It looks like the back seams already need taking in).

 Obviously I had no idea what I was getting into by trying to sew a late Victorian jacket.
 My tailoring teacher had warned us, "fitting is not something you can learn in a book."
 I probably re-did the darts seven times, and every other seam at least once or twice.
 I had no idea that stays would add 1/2" to the size!
 The velvet/duck layer added still more unanticipated bulk.
 I also discovered that my jacket refuses to stay in place without constant tugging (it rides up).
 I don't know if this is because it's too big, too small, or just ill-fitting in general.
 Or maybe this is just the nature of these jackets.
+(Much later edit: a waist stay was needed!).
 At any rate, the outfits I've made in the past have always had a bodice attached to the skirt, and were therefore anchored in place.
 So I've never encountered this problem.

 At some point mid-way through, I packed the whole thing away and decided to start on something new.
 But the good thing about all these problems, was that I decided not to drop the draping class I'd signed up for months before.
 Whether this helps, is yet to be seen.